How Virtual Reality gives us a life lift

 Many years back, at the end of a big negotiation, all team members were offered a Wii system – you know those games with a sensor that allowed you to physically interact with the game.

-Those retirees that were engaging in Wii playing were less sick, happier and more likely to live a fulfilling life than those who shunned it.
-Doctors were full of praise for the games as not only quality of life went up but also costs of maintaining health care went down.
+Those retirees who were engaging in Wii playing were less sick, happier, and more likely to live a fulfilling life than those who shunned it.
+Doctors were full of praise for the games as not only did quality of life go up but also the costs of maintaining health care went down.

 In a matter of months, the world of retirement homes was transformed and there was happiness all around.